 Harmful properties and contraindications

-Basically, the harm from eating watermelon and watermelon peels is associated with their ability to accumulate nitrates and other harmful substances.
-Their use may cause diarrhea, allergic rashes, nausea, vomiting, stomach pain.
-Nitrates, getting into human body can be converted to nitrites, which reduce the level of hemoglobin in the blood, provoking the development of cancer cells
+Basically, the harm from consuming watermelon and watermelon rinds is associated with their ability to accumulate nitrates and other harmful substances.
+Consuming them may cause diarrhea, allergic rashes, nausea, vomiting, stomach pain.
+Nitrates entering human body can be converted into nitrites, which reduce the level of hemoglobin in the blood, provoking the development of cancer cells

-Watermelon accumulates nitrates, so you need to use it with caution.
+Watermelon accumulates nitrates, so it should be consumed with caution.

 Advice!
-It is not worth the risk and buy watermelons before the season, most likely they contain increased amount nitrates.
+You shouldn’t take risks and buy watermelons before the season, most likely they contain increased amount nitrates

 • colitis, dysbacteriosis;